sveinbjornt/Platypus/Documentation/Documentation.md

 **Provide macOS Service** makes the app register as a text-processing [Dynamic Service](http://www.computerworld.com/article/2476298/mac-os-x/os-x-a-quick-guide-to-services-on-your-mac.html), accessible from the **Services** submenu of application menus.
 You also need to enable this if you want your app to accept text snippets or URLs dropped on its Dock/Finder icon.

 **Register as URI scheme handler** makes the app register as a handler for [URI schemes](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
-These can be either standard URI schemes such as http or custom URI schemes of your choice (e.g. `myscheme://`).
+These can be either standard URI schemes such as `http://` or custom URI schemes of your choice (e.g. `myscheme://`).
 If your app is the default handler for a URI scheme, it will launch every time a URL matching the scheme is opened.
 The URL is then passed to the script as an argument.

 ### Build-Time Options

 Platypus allows you to **create development versions** of your script application.
 Ordinarily, the script and any bundled files are copied into the resulting application.
-If **Development Version** is selected in the **Create app** dialog, a symlink to the original script and bundled files is created instead.
-This allows you to edit your script file while simultaneously testing it as a Platypus app.
+If **Create symlink** is selected in the **Create app** dialog, a symlink to the original script and bundled files is created instead.
+This allows you to edit your script file and bundled files while simultaneously testing it as a Platypus app.

 <img src="images/create_options.png" width="349">

-**Optimize Application**: Strip and compile the nib file in the application in order to reduce its size.
+**Strip nib**: Strip and compile the nib file in the application in order to reduce its size.
 This makes the nib uneditable.
 Only works if Xcode is installed.